edamame-maru/cpp-euler/README.md

 3. In the wizard, choose your desired Installation Folder.
 Record this directory for later.
 In most cases, the recommended directory is acceptable.
 The same applies when you get to setting the start menu shortcuts step.
 When complete, ensure the Run MSYS2 now box is checked and select Finish.
 This will open a MSYS2 terminal window for you.

-4. n this terminal, install the MinGW-w64 toolchain by running the following command:
+4. In this terminal, install the MinGW-w64 toolchain by running the following command:

 ```
 pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain